rancher/opni/enhancements/alerting/20230127-cortex-alertmanager.md

 ## Use case:

 - Users want to scale their upstream Alerting Cluster to handle many agents
+- Users want to have a greater amount of optimization control over their Alerting Cluster

 ## Benefits:

+### User Benefits

-- Performance & scalability optimizations & many cortex native improvements to AlertManager
+- Performance & scalability optimizations
-- Separating clusters logically and physically -- improves fault tolerance
+- Separating opni clusters logically and physically in the notification system -- improves fault tolerance
+  - In our current cluster if the process running AlertManager crashes then the messaging system breaks for all clusters

+### Developer Benefits

 - Less dependency management headaches for main Opni repository
+- many cortex native improvements to AlertManager
+  - Memberlist management, cluster meshing & API aggregations made easy
-- Better integration with Metrics' Cortex cluster
+- Better & easier integration with Metrics' Cortex cluster

 ## Impact:

 - Cortex AlertManager uses an eventual consistency model, increasing the median time of propagating configuration updates to any Opni-Alerting Component in a reconciler loop from ~30 seconds, minus opni router build time, to approximately 1 to 2 minutes.
-- Cortex AlertManager on a filesystem `storage backend` may become less than ideal when compared to Vanilla AlertManager
+- Cortex AlertManager on a filesystem `storage backend` may become less than ideal when compared to Vanilla AlertManager, so having an S3 configuration available is a good idea.
+- Cortex AlertManager has some limitations around embedding user template, API key & cert files
+  - limits to using non external files (directly in AlertManager configuration) for storing receiver information

 ## Implementation details:

+### Compute

 - Opni Alerting uses the existing embedded cortex binary to run cortex AlertManager
 - A new AlertingAdmin server v2 deploys cortex AlertManager's as the Alerting Cluster unit
-- AlertingAdmin server v2 `ClusterConfiguration` implements cortex AlertManager configuration
+- Alerting Cluster deployments are controlled via an `Alerting Cluster` CRD separated from the gateway CRD

+  - Gateway address
+  - Cortex deployment configurations
+  - Cortex CLI arguments

+### Logic

-- Build Opni-routing configuration on a per cluster basis, with keys matching cluster id
+- Build Opni-routing configuration on a per cluster basis, with keys matching cluster id.
+Currently, a global key builds the router configuration.

-- Ops Server sync stream, responsible for syncing Opni-Alerting configurations to the AlertingCluster, uses `(key, config)`, where key is a cluster id instead of a global key
+- Ops Server sync stream, responsible for syncing Opni-Alerting configurations to the AlertingCluster, uses `(key, config)`, where key is an opni cluster id instead of a global key
-- `Sidecar Syncer` server v2 that applies sync changes via the cortex API
+- `Sidecar Syncer` server v2 applies configuration changes via the cortex API
 - AlertManager adapters must be modified with an `AlertManagerApiOption` that handles `proxying` to underlying cortex AlertManager instances : for example, moving `/api/v2/status` to `/<tenant>/prom/alertmanager/api/v2/status` when enabled

+### HA Guarantees

+- AlertManager adapters must maintain a member-list from Cortex when making stateful API calls to ensure it aggregates over available members
+- The cluster gossip intervals must be estimated from the `Cortex runtime args`, and strictly validate `group_wait` in router construction

+### UI changes

+- UI must implement the API contract for the AlertingAdmin server v2
+- Expose an advanced configuration with all the Cluster configuration settings for AlertingAdmin server v2

 ## Acceptance criteria:

+- [ ] Opni Alerting deploys a CortexAlertManager cluster
+- [ ] Guarantee HA state is consistent
-- [ ] AlertingAdmin v2 server
+- [ ] Alerts & messages are dispatched on a per-cluster basis
-- [ ] Router configuration building on a per cluster basis
+- [ ] Router configurations are built on a per-cluster basis
 - [ ] AlertManager adapter can proxy requests to AlertManager through CortexAPI
-- [ ] `Sidecar Syncer` v2 server that works with Cortex AlertManager
+- [ ] `Sidecar Syncer` server implements an adapter to Cortex AlertManager

 ## Supporting documents: